technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 22 - Use Dynamics 365 Customer Service workspace.docx.md

     ![A screenshot of a computer Description automatically generated](./media/media22/image11.png)

-2. Select the presence icon on the upper ribbon.
+2. Select the presence icon.
 Select the appropriate status from the available list of status.

     - Available